SheaMeyers/typeorm-user-microservice/README.md

 ### Future considerations

-- Change the ids to uuid or some other form of id that is not easily predicable.
+- Change the ids to uuid or some other form of id that is not easily predictable.
 If a user knows their own id it is easy to guess the ids of other users.
 - Production build and settings.
 Currently this is only setup for development purposes.
 - Add update endpoint.
 Users should be able to update their information but at the moment this would not be possible.